 We continue to hear about various iPhone 6s problems plaguing users as we make our way into the fall.
-If you’re dealing with an iPhone 6s problem on iOS 10 or below, take a look at this list of fixes before you take your device into an Apple Store.
+If you’re dealing with an iPhone 6s problem on iOS 11 or below, take a look at this list of fixes before you take your device into an Apple Store.

 In 2015, Apple released its iPhone 6s and iPhone 6s Plus.
 The two devices replaced the iPhone 6 and iPhone 6 Plus as the company’s flagships.
 Its been a year since their release but they remain two of the best devices on the market.

 We’ve been using the iPhone 6s and iPhone 6s Plus for well over a year now and they’re outstanding smartphones.
 That said, they’re far from perfect.

 As we push deeper into the year, iPhone 6s owners are still reporting a number of different problems with the iPhone 6s, iPhone 6s Plus including a nasty unexpected shutdown issue.

 While your first thought might be to make an appointment with an Apple Genius, there are a few things you can try at home before heading to an Apple Store.

 These fixes will work for both iPhone 6s and iPhone 6s Plus and they should work for any version of iOS.
 This includes the new version of iOS, iOS 10.